Tmitchy/Analyzing-a-Phishing-Email/README.md

 ## 1️⃣ Suspicious Sender Address

-The malicious actor used the name **noreply-amazon.com** to make me believe the email came from Amazon, but I was able to detect this immediately.
+The malicious actor used the name **noreply-amazon.com** to make me believe the email came from a server belonging to Amazon, but I was able to detect this immediately by verifying the **domain**.
 Most actors design these emails to steal your personal data, password, or financial information, and it looks so real that someone not careful can fall for this email.
 Additionally, the supposed **domain** did not match the organization's legitimate domain.

 **Red Flag**
 - Display name ≠ Actual email address